 Following Mark's retirement and the decision to split the Secretary's job the Committee went looking for a person suitably qualified to take on the role of Report Writer.
 Early on in the process Colin Barton's name was suggested and it quickly became apparent that he would be eminently qualified for the role.

-The committee welcomes Colin on board and would like to take this opportunity to express it's deep gratitude to Joe Hobbs who stepped in as editor of two Rare Bird Reports, first to ease Mark's workload with the 2014 report and then as sole editor of the 2015 report.
+The committee welcomes Colin on board and would like to take this opportunity to express it's deep gratitude to Joe Hobbs who stepped in as editor of two Irish Rare Bird Reports, first to ease Mark's workload with the 2014 report and then as sole editor of the 2015 report.
 Since then he has continued in a temporary capacity as Batch Manager and will soon return to his role as IRBC Webmaster.

 We also welcome Mícheál Cowming as a new voting member with immediate effect.
 Mícheál is a very active birder, mainly in his home county of Waterford, but also throughout Ireland and abroad.
 His keen eye for detail will be a considerable asset to the Committee.